12 Movies Like Fall That Are Genuinely Terrifying

 Another tale of willpower and lone determination, "The Revenant" is Alejandro G. Iñárritu's relentless and chilling thriller that sees Leonardo DiCaprio as fur trapper Hugh Glass, crawling back from the brink after suffering a tragedy and being left for dead.
 Through Emmanuel Lubezki's stunning lens, every bit of natural light — and an angry CGI bear — is used to their full potential in bringing this bleak and brutal revenge story to life.

-The behind-the-scenes horror stories will remain as iconic as the film itself, with tales of DiCaprio never being the same after filming, having eaten raw meat to depict his character doing anything he can to survive and exact his revenge.
-Meanwhile, Tom Hardy applies the hairy thuggish presence of John S. Fitzgerald, who double-crosses Glass and lives to regret it.
-Look through your fingers to see that unflinching bear attack that has our hero thrown around the screen but after that, and take in what is a true movie marvel that deserves all the praise it received.
+The behind-the-scenes horror stories will remain as iconic as the film itself: DiCaprio was reportedly never the same after filming, having eaten raw meat to depict his character doing anything he can to survive and exact his revenge.
+Meanwhile, Tom Hardy applies the hairy, thuggish presence of John S. Fitzgerald, who double-crosses Glass and lives to regret it.
+You may watch through your fingers as our hero get thrown violently around in that unflinching bear attack, but after that, take in what is a true movie marvel that deserves all the praise it received.